Deeds of the Bishops of Cambrai: Dating and authorship

 The Deeds was originally commissioned by Bishop Gerard I. A codicological and critical look at the autograph shows that the text was the work of two authors.
 The first author wrote almost all of the first two books and the third book down to the death of the Emperor Henry II.
 He had completed the first two books by September 1025 and the rest of his writing probably not long after, certainly not much later than 1030.
 The first author was probably a canon of Cambrai Cathedral.
 He was also the author of a biography of Saint Gaugericus, completed in 1024 and likewise commissioned by the bishop.
 His Latinity is good and writing style straightforward, although he had a penchant for neologisms.
 He coined at least twelve.

 The second author, working in the early 1050s after the death of Gerard I in 1051, emended the existing text and brought the third book down to the death of Gerard.
 His emendations take the form of erasure and overwriting, marginal notes and additions on separate pieces of parchment sewn into the manuscript.
 The second author was also a canon of the cathedral.
 He was probably the author of a biography of Gerard's successor, Lietbert (died 1076), which bears many stylistic similarities with the last ten chapters of the third book of the Deeds.

-The Deeds was once falsely attributed to Balderic of Thérouanne, who died in 1122.
+The Deeds was once falsely attributed to Balderic of Thérouanne (died 1112).